Skip to Content

 NYC Christmas Movies Walking Tour – pay as you wish!

 Free Tours by Foot also offers a new 2-hour NYC Christmas Movies walking tour through Midtown Manhattan, showing you film locations of iconic Christmas movies such as Home Alone 2, Serendipity, Scrooged, Elf and Miracle on 34th Street.
 You’ll also walk past some of NYC’s most famous landmarks: Macy’s, Radio City Music Hall, the Plaza Hotel, Central Park’s Gapstow Bridge and the Wollman Ice Rink, and more.
-This tour runs three times a week: Sunday, Monday and Friday at 2pm.
+This tour runs three times a week: Sunday, Monday, Wednesday and and Friday at 2pm.

 Sign up here!